InRule/DMNModeler/doc/DMNModels.md

 As you model grows, it will make sense that you will break out the work into different models.
 As stated above, you can have as many models as you need in a rule application.

 Here is a practical example of an online store that is in need of shopping cart automation.
 It's a simple calcation for a shopping cart total.
-Let's start with a decision that does a common total: price per item * quantity:
+We also know that that the order total requires a line item calculation: price per item * quantity:

 ![InRule DMN Step By Step Guide Step 1](../images/InRuleDMN_Model_Step1.PNG)

-Now let's document more this decision, taking in consideration that some products might have a discount, or the customer might have some promo code on the order.
-We need to take that in consideration when calculating the total price.
-So the model can be enriched with these details.
+Now let's document more this decision.
+Let's take into consideration that some products might have a discount, or the customer might have a promo code on the order.

 ![InRule DMN Step By Step Guide Step 2](../images/InRuleDMN_Model_Step2.PNG)